Saturday, 28th, September, 2024

 Can I use my own kayak?

 No, only kayaks provided by the event are permitted to be used.
-Both double and single sit on-tops will be used during the race.
-Competitors will, were possible, have a choice of which type of kayak they use.
+Only single kayaks will be used during the race.
 All competitors will be timed out while waiting for a kayak and to fit your buoyancy aids.
 Once in the kayak, the timer will begin again.
 This is not optional and is in the interest of fairness to all competitors.

 back to top